 put yourself in place of your reader and try to answer these simple questions.
 These questions are very crucial to evaluate the overall effectiveness of the website

-- Does the website has the information or product you were searching for easy to find?
+Does the website have the information or product you were searching for easy to find?

-- Does the website tried to establish a relationship with you.
+Does the website try to establish a relationship with you?

-If your audience is a group of website developers or other group of information technology professionals, you should delve a little deeper in your analysis of the website.
-Along with the basics discussed in the previous steps, you should discuss: color schemes, alignment and visual organization; marketing capabilities and branding; functions of widgets, forms and html; browser capability and resolution, Loading speed, Flash or Jquery etc etc..
+If your audience is a group of website developers or other groups of information technology professionals, you should delve a little deeper in your analysis of the website.
+Along with the basics discussed in the previous steps, you should discuss color schemes, alignment, and visual organization; marketing capabilities and branding; functions of widgets, forms, and HTML; browser capability and resolution, Loading speed, Flash or Jquery etc etc..